boghammar/MMM-SL-PublicTransport/README.md

                                             // accessing this service over https.
 Have an ongoing
                                             // discussion with TrafikLab
             debug: false,                   // Optional.
 Enable some extra output when debugging
-            ignoreSanityCheck: false        // Optional.
+            ignoreSanityCheck: false,       // Optional.
 If set to true config sanity checks are not done.
-        }
+            showIcon: true                  // Optional.
+If true show an icon of the type of transport }
     },
     ...